 Don’t be alarmed, everyone has a natural supply of creatine.
 It’s primarily stored in your muscles, but creatine is also found in your brain and in several organs.

 You’ll also find creatine in several types of meats, especially fish and red meats.
+This ingredient is one of many beneficial amino acids.

-Why Should I Take Creatine?
+Why Should I Start Taking Creatine?

-Creatine isn’t for everyone.
 Most people who take creatine do so because they’re trying to gain muscle.

 An unfortunate problem within the supplement world is that certain products are either hit-or-miss, totally ineffective, or a combination of both.

 In an industry where advertising wins over research, it’s good to know that creatine is about as scientifically backed as a supplement ingredient will ever be.
-Research from Baylor University shows that creatine is an effective way to enhance athletic performance.

 When someone consumes creatine, it helps to increase energy within the body.
 This is energy that muscles need to lift weights or engage in other types of physical activities.
-Otherwise known as Adenosine Triphosphate (ATP), it’s an ingredient you want a good supply of in your body.

 Unfortunately, exerting energy begins to deplete to reduce the amount of creatine in your body.
 This is when you start running out of energy, unless you have a way to get more creatine in your system.